top of page

 A Montessori and Outdoor Learning Approach at Woodland Wanderers Montessori Forest School, Rickmansworth in WD3

-Woodland Wanderers Montessori forest school, Rickmansworth, offers a structured early years environment for families in Rickmansworth, Chorleywood, Croxley Green, Northwood, and the wider WD3 area.
-Combining Montessori principles with regular forest school sessions, the setting provides a balanced approach to learning for children aged 2 to 5 years.
+Woodland Wanderers Montessori forest school in Rickmansworth offers a structured early years environment for families in Rickmansworth, Chorleywood, Croxley Green, Northwood, and the wider WD3 area.
+By combining Montessori principles with regular forest school sessions, our setting provides a balanced approach to learning for children aged 2 to 5 years.

-At the heart of the provision is Rickmansworth Preschool 2 to 5 years, where children are supported through a carefully prepared classroom environment alongside consistent outdoor learning.
-The aim is to nurture independence, confidence, and resilience within the EYFS framework.
+At the heart of our provision is the Rickmansworth Preschool for children aged 2 to 5 years.
+Here, children are supported through a carefully prepared classroom environment alongside consistent outdoor learning.
+Our aim is to nurture independence, confidence, and resilience within the EYFS framework.

-This location page outlines how Woodland Wanderers Montessori forest school, Rickmansworth, operates in practice, what families can expect, and why the setting serves as a considered choice for early years education in WD3.
+This location page outlines how Woodland Wanderers Montessori forest school operates in practice, what families can expect, and why our setting serves as a considered choice for early years education in WD3.

 About Woodland Wanderers Montessori Forest School Rickmansworth in WD3

-The setting combines structured Montessori learning with regular access to outdoor environments.
-Children experience a calm indoor classroom where materials are thoughtfully arranged, alongside opportunities to explore and learn outdoors in natural surroundings.
+Our setting combines structured Montessori learning with regular access to outdoor environments.
+Children experience a calm indoor classroom where materials are thoughtfully arranged.
+They also have opportunities to explore and learn outdoors in natural surroundings.

 Daily routines are designed to provide consistency and security.
 Children understand the rhythm of the day, which supports emotional well-being and focus.
-Within this structure, independence is encouraged through choice, responsibility, and practical tasks.
+Within this structure, we encourage independence through choice, responsibility, and practical tasks.

-Woodland Wanderers Montessori forest school, Rickmansworth aligns with EYFS requirements while applying Montessori principles that prioritise hands-on learning and self-direction.
-The environment supports both academic foundations and personal development.
+Woodland Wanderers Montessori forest school aligns with EYFS requirements while applying Montessori principles that prioritise hands-on learning and self-direction.
+Our environment supports both academic foundations and personal development.

 Rickmansworth Preschool 2 to 5 Years at Woodland Wanderers Montessori Forest School Rickmansworth

-Rickmansworth Preschool 2 to 5 years forms a core part of Woodland Wanderers Montessori forest school Rickmansworth.
+Rickmansworth Preschool 2 to 5 years forms a core part of Woodland Wanderers Montessori forest school.
 This stage focuses on building the skills children need before transitioning to primary school.

 The classroom is arranged with low shelving and clearly defined activity areas.
 Materials are accessible, allowing children to choose tasks independently and return them once completed.
 This encourages responsibility and concentration.